heiher/hev-task-system/README.md

 # HevTaskSystem

-HevTaskSystem is a simple, lightweight multi-task system (coroutines) for Linux.
+HevTaskSystem is a simple, lightweight multi-task system (coroutines) for Unix.

-The task system is executed by a Linux process/thread.
+The task system is executed by a Unix process/thread.
 In task system, you can creates many tasks and attachs to task system.
 When a task yield or blocked by I/O, the scheduler will pick a suitable task from running list and switch to.
 The memory space, file descriptors and other resources are shared for all tasks